Ssenkowski/Ssenkowski.github.io/_posts/2017-10-26-software_engineering.markdown

 permalink:  software_engineering
 ---

-Having a job that you enjoy is not a requirement to enjoy life but it certainy can make a significant difference.
-After working a few different jobs out of strict neccessity, both my wife and I realized that if we had a chance to find something that we really enjoyed doing that would allow us to find or create the personal circumstances we hope to have someday we'd jump at it.
-After doing hours upon hours of research on what field I might transition into and what might fit my personality best I landed upon software engineering.
-I started the reviewing online courses through sites like Cousera and Codeacademy and evetually learned of Flatiron.
-To me this job makes sense.
-For whatever reason I'm continually looking for ways to do my job in a more effective manner.
-If there is a more effective way to do something that can really benefit someone and it's in your power to do it, if they deserve it do it.
-It may take more time at the moment but in the long run it can save yourself or someone else hours upon hours of work and fatigue.
-So it's my personal opinion that software engineering provides individuals with numerous ways to give back to the community.
+Having a job that you enjoy isn't necessary to enjoy life.
+That said after working a few different jobs out of strict neccessity, both my wife and I felt that if we had a chance to find something that we really enjoyed doing we'd both love to give it a shot.
+Hours of research later I landed on software engineering.
+I started the reviewing online courses through sites like Coursera and Codeacademy and eventually discovered Flatiron.
+The courses at Codeacademy and Coursera made a lot of sense to me.
+I found myself enjoying programming.
+The problem was finding a job though I knew that most required four year degrees.
+Finding flatiron at that point was a godsend, realizing that I could learn something I enjoyed and have this community of developers placing students of their school at 98% was incredible.
+So we sat down, we talked about it, planned out the next year or so and weighed the risks and the rewards and signed up.
+No regrets.
+This field just makes sense to me.
+For whatever reason I'm usually continually looking for ways to do my job in a more effective way anyways and software engineering is built on principles like "Don't Repeat Yourself" or reinvent the wheel and keep things clean and simple.
+So yes, I'm excited!

-Some principles I hope I look back on down the road and be glad I followed.

-### Work to live

- To me the ability to balance work with the more imporatnt things in my life is invaluable.
-Hundreds of individuals consistently rank their software engineering job high in "work-life balance".

-### Be active and use your mind

-Learning something new is importante and software engineering provides plenty of opportunities to learn something new.

-### Enjoy creating
-I love designing and implementing plans and beneficial ideas.
-Web development provides a great way to do that.

-##  A few other perks I found researching the field.
+##  Some of the perks I found that added to my interest in the field.

 ###  "Salary